 Students who register at Shenandoah University obligate themselves to the terms and conditions, financial and otherwise, stated in this publication.
-In the event an account becomes delinquent, the student is responsible for all collection costs associated with collection, including attorney fees.
+In the event an account becomes delinquent, the student is responsible for all collection costs associated with collection including attorney fees according to laws enforced by the state of Virginia.

-Fall-term charges are due in full on or before August 15, 2011, and spring-term charges are due in full on or before December 15, 2011, unless the student chooses to apply for the Shenandoah University Payment Plan.
+Fall term charges are due in full on or before August 15, 2013, and spring term charges are due in full on or before December 15, 2013, unless the student chooses to apply for the Shenandoah University Payment Plan.
 Students and/or parents must complete a Payment Plan application by July 1 to be eligible to participate.
 In addition, parents/students must meet acceptable credit standards.
-Summer term tuition charges are due at the time of registration.

-Tuition and housing charges for the 2012-13 academic year will be announced when approved by the board of trustees.
-The board of trustees reserves the right to alter the charge structure at any time.
+Tuition and fees for the 2014-15 academic year will be announced when approved by the Board of Trustees.
+The Board of Trustees reserves the right to alter the charge structure at any time.

-Undergraduate Tuition and Fees 2011-12
+Undergraduate Tuition and Fees 2013-14